Slash (punctuation): Numbering

 The slash is used in numbering to note totals.
 For example, "page 17/35" indicates that the relevant passage is on the 17th page of a 35-page document.
 Similarly, the marking "#333/500" on a product indicates it is the 333rd out of 500 identical products or out of a batch of 500 such products.
-For scores on schoolwork, in games, &c., "85/100" indicates 85 points were attained out of a possible 100.
+For scores on schoolwork, in games, and so on, "85/100" indicates 85 points were attained out of a possible 100.

 Slashes are also sometimes used to mark ranges in numbers that already include hyphens or dashes.
 One example is the ISO treatment of dating.
 Another is the US Air Force's treatment of aircraft serial numbers, which are normally written to note the fiscal year and aircraft number.
 For example, "85-1000" notes the thousandth aircraft ordered in fiscal year 1985.
 To indicate the next fifty subsequent aircraft, a slash is used in place of a hyphen or dash: "85-1001/1050".

 Linguistic transcription

 A pair of slashes (as "slants") are used in the transcription of speech to enclose pronunciations (i.e., phonetic transcriptions).
 For example, the IPA transcription of the English pronunciation of "solidus" is written /ˈsɒlɪdəs/.
 Properly, slashes mark broad or phonemic transcriptions, whereas narrow, allophonic transcriptions are enclosed by square brackets.
-For example, the word "little" may be broadly rendered as /ˈlɪtəl/ but a careful transcription of the velarization of the second L would be written [ˈlɪɾɫ̩].
+For example, the word little may be broadly rendered as /ˈlɪtəl/ but a careful transcription of the velarization of the second L would be written [ˈlɪɾɫ̩].

 In sociolinguistics, a double or triple slash may also be used in the transcription of a traditional sociolinguistic interview or in other type of linguistic elicitation to represent simultaneous speech, interruptions, and certain types of speech disfluencies.

 Single and double slashes are often used as typographic substitutes for the click letters ǀ, ǁ.